-The training is a ten (10) day face-to-face program scheduled over three modules in a six month period.
+The training is a twelve (12) day program delivered in three modules over a six month period.

-Due to the holistic nature of the program, it requires a ten (10) day face-to-face commitment and there are no credits for partial completion.
+Due to the holistic nature of the program, there are no credits for partial completion.
 Only completion of all assessment elements of the program will result in the award of a PSP40616 Certificate IV in Procurement and Contracting.

 Module One – Planning Procurement (3 days)